 Birkenstock sandals, on the other hand, range in price from $29.95 to $250.00.
 And they are popular enough that last year nearly twenty million pairs of Birkenstocks were sold around the world.
 While Birkenstocks may not be considered a good investment, the funky sandals still inspire enough passion and interest to justify articles like this one in The New Yorker Magazine.

-Hermés has been in business since 1837, the Birkenstock company traces its back another 63 years all the way to 1774.
+Hermés has been in business since 1837, the Birkenstock company traces its roots back another 63 years all the way to 1774.
 Hermés started as a French saddle-making company, Birkenstock was originally a German cobbler.
 And while both companies crafted leather goods, their original output was significantly more prosaic and workmanlike than the trendy high-fashion products they turn out now.

 Both companies create well-crafted, useful things – Hermés bags are “handmade by trained craftsmen and can take over 18 hours to make, and that number can be doubled if working on exceptional pieces such as those accessorized with diamonds.”
 What’s more, “the bags are repairable for life, and because of their quality, could likely be passed down as an heirloom.”